iamamash/fastapi-celery/README.md

 2. **Limited Branching Strategy:**
    While implementing a separate development branch (`dev`) is commendable, adopting a more comprehensive branching strategy, such as feature branches or release branches, could enhance collaboration and version control in larger-scale projects.

+3. **Missed AWS Credentials in CD Pipeline:**
+   I unintentionally omitted adding AWS Credentials in the CD Pipeline, realizing it only after completing the project and deleting the cluster.
+Though a quick addition, I missed incorporating it in the YAML file, hindering the deployment to the Kubernetes (k8s) cluster.
+I regret this oversight and aim to prioritize complete configuration in future projects for seamless deployment.

 ## Contributing
 Contributions are welcome!
 If you have suggestions, feature requests, or bug reports, please submit an issue or open a pull request.